Qomo-CHENG/OC-IPM/README.md

 ## Copyright and License

-This repository are placed into the public domain.
+This repository is placed into the public domain.
 Anyone can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0.

 Copyright (C) 2020, Télécom Paris - All Rights Reserved to Authors.